Eomm/blog-posts/posts/bonus-timeouts.md

-# Handling HTTP Timeouts in Fastify
+# Handling HTTP timeouts in Fastify

 The hardest part of my job is thinking like a malicious user... or like an AI in its early stages of writing HTTP servers!
 This exercise is not easy because I love my clients' HTTP requests, and I'm sure they love my server!